Goldman Sachs to exit Russia in first pull out of Wall Street bank

-Goldman Sachs Group Inc GS.N said on Thursday it was closing its operations in Russia, becoming the first major Wall Street bank to exit the country following Moscow's invasion of Ukraine.
+Goldman Sachs Group Inc said on Thursday it was closing its operations in Russia, becoming the first major Wall Street bank to exit the country following Moscow's invasion of Ukraine.

+Operating in Moscow has been increasingly difficult for Western financial institutions amid international sanctions against Russia.

 "Goldman Sachs is winding down its business in Russia in compliance with regulatory and licensing requirements," the bank said in an emailed statement.